public sector in pakistan

 Pakistan’s Imports

 The government of Pakistan also purchases goods and services for its economy.
 Pakistan imports have averaged Rs.
 49,003.3 million from 1957 to 2013, reaching an all-time high of Rs.
 427,531 million in May of 2013 and a record low of Rs.
 96 million in April of 1959.
-The major imports of Pakistan are fuel, which constitutes 40% of Pakistan’s total imports, followed by machinery and transport equipment (18%), chemicals (16%), food and animal or vegetable oils (13%) and manufactured goods (12%).
+The major imports of Pakistan are fuel, which constitutes 40% of Pakistan’s total imports, followed by machinery and transport equipment (18%), chemicals (16%), food and animal or vegetable oils (13%), and manufactured goods (12%).
 Pakistan’s main import partners are the United Arab Emirates (19%), China (15%), Saudi Arabia (10%), and Kuwait (8%).
 Other major import countries are Malaysia, Japan, India, and the United States.
-The statistics are elaborated in the graph below.

 Pakistan’s Fiscal Deficit